GSTC Board of Directorsrariel2021-10-07T21:40:48+08:00

 The GSTC Board of Directors plays an integral role in the leadership of the organization.
-The board consists of 18 voting members and 2 non-voting members, as follows: 12 elected by members to 3-year terms; 6 appointed by the Board to 1-year terms; the 2 non-voting members of the board are the Chair of the Accreditation Panel and the CEO.
+The board consists of 18 voting members and 2 non-voting members, as follows: 12 elected by members to 3-year terms; 6 appointed by the Board to 1-year terms; the 2 non-voting members of the board are the Chair of the Assurance Panel and the CEO.
 Members of the GSTC Board of Directors are elected by current members of the Global Sustainable Tourism Council (GSTC).
 The GSTC Election Committee validates the election process each year.
 All GSTC members in good standing are eligible to nominate candidates for the board and to cast votes in the election.
 Non-members are not eligible for nomination and are encouraged to become members for at least one year prior to running for board election.

 Luigi Cabrini, Chair